 Departments at a glance

 Princeton Engineering includes six academic departments, each with an emphasis on integrating first-rate teaching and high-impact research.
 For details on specific areas of research, visit our Faculty Research Directory.
-(Student enrollments below are annual snapshots rounded to the nearest 5.)

 Chemical & Biological Engineering